Mercury-Atlas 9: Technical issues during the flight

+Re-entry and splashdown

 At the end of the 21st orbit, Cooper again contacted Glenn on Coastal Sentry Quebec.
 He reported the spacecraft was in retro attitude and holding manually.
 The checklist was complete.
 Glenn gave a ten-second countdown to retrofire.
 Cooper kept the spacecraft aligned at a 34° pitchdown angle and manually fired the retrorockets on "Mark!".

 Cooper had drawn lines on the window to stay aligned with constellations as he flew the craft.
 He later said he used his wristwatch to time the burn and his eyes to maintain attitude.